tanguix/env/app_setup_v3.md

 http://localhost:5173
 ```

-You should see your SvelteKit application.
-It will make API calls to your Flask backend at the URL specified in `client/.env`.
+You should see your SvelteKit application login page.

+**Test the login:**
+- Username: `admin`
+- Password: `iamyourfather`

+If you see errors like `GET http://localhost:5173/undefined/auth/public/login`, it means `client/.env` is missing or incorrect!

 ✅ **Frontend setup is complete!**